Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Known as the Evergreen State for its plentiful forests, there’s no shortage of hiking opportunities in Washington state.
 The state is big on fruit production (apples, namely) and is home to Seattle, the eighteenth biggest city in the nation.

 - Median Home Price: $343,300

 Rounding out the five most expensive places to buy a home is Colorado, the fourth Western state to make the list.
 It takes the typical earner more than 21 percent of their income (about $93,000, on average) to afford a house here.

 Colorado is known for its soaring mountains and booming ski towns like Aspen, Vail, and Telluride.
 The state is also home to major cities like Denver, Boulder, and Colorado.

 Ready to buy a house?

-Buying a house that’s well within budget is essential for long-term success as a homeowner.
+Buying a house that’s out of budget is a common mistake for first-time home buyers.
 Now that you know the cheapest states to buy a house, have you decided where you want to live?
 We have also published a data study on the best cities to live for young professionals.

 We used median home value and median household income data to determine what percentage of a household’s income paid the monthly mortgage payment in each state to determine affordability.